stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

   });
 ```

-## Lifecycle Hooks (ngOnIt, ngOnChanges, etc)
+The sooner you can get comfortable with Observables, the better.
+They can feel daunting at first but once you get used to them they really are magical.
+Some good points to focus on would be:

+- Learning the differences between the more widely used Subject types (Subject, BehaviorSubject, ReplaySubject)
+- Learning the most commonly used operators (map, mergeMap/switchMap, combineLatest, takeUntil, to name a few)

+## Dealing with lifecycle hooks

 In short, don't test these.
 We want to test our code - not the framework we're using.

-Let's change our CustomerSummary component a bit so that it's recieving data from a parent instead of fetching said data and it's capturing
+Let's change our CustomerSummary component a bit so that it's recieving data from a parent instead of fetching said data.
+We'll have it capture
-the customer's first name:
+the customer's first name into a class property as well:

 ```typescript
 export class CustomerSummaryComponent implements OnInit, OnDestroy {